LisaKVW/Mixology-at-home/readme.md

 ## User Stories
 1. As a user, I open the website by entering the site, via the entry button.
-2. As a user, Iupon entering the site, I should find two search options.
+2. As a user, upon entering the site, I should find two search options.
 3. As a user, option one will be to enter and submit a cocktail by name.
 This search request, will give the user the cocktail recipe.
 4. As a user, you also have option two, here the user will receive a random cocktail recipe.
 5. As a user, there will be an optional 'fun pun by Chuck Norris' button to start your evening.